suriyaks0902/2D-AR-CalibrationKit/Readme.md

 - Integration of static images or pre-captured video sequences with virtual objects
 - Manipulation of detected targets to make them look like something else

+### Install Dependencies

+1. Install the required dependencies:
+    - OpenCV
+    - C++ compiler (if not already installed)

+2. Compile the program:
+    ```
+    g++ -o main main.cpp `pkg-config --cflags --libs opencv`
+    ```

+3. Run the compiled executable:
+    ```
+    ./main
+    ```
+### Usage

+To use the program, follow these steps:

+1. Run the program.
+2. Press keys to activate different functionalities:
+    - Press 's' to enter save mode.
+    - Press 'm' to apply an overlay image.
+    - Press 'q' to exit the program.

+**Key Functions:**

+- **'s':** Enter save mode.
+  - Saves all the corner points and corresponding 3D world points.
+  - Stores the corresponding images.

+- **'m':** Apply an overlay image.
+  - Makes the chessboard pattern look like something else.

+- **'q':** Exit the program.

 ### Learning Reflection
 The project provided valuable hands-on experience in computer vision, augmented reality, and related techniques.
 It deepened understanding of fundamental concepts and practical applications, equipping with skills applicable across various domains.